If you want to buy an album or a song, I suggest one of the following options:

 - go to itunes or your favorite portal for buying music digitally and do that.
 By the way, did you know that musicians get almost nothing when you stream a song on Spotify?
 If you want to support a musician, it’s much more helpful to buy a song or an album digitally (or physically).

-- send me an email at email@example.com and we’ll do this the old-fashioned way – you send me a check, I send you a CD!
+- send me an email at firstname.lastname@example.org and we’ll do this the old-fashioned way – you send me a check, I send you a CD!
 We’ll say $15 including postage (in the U.S.) for Warm Light, World Famous in Bloomsburg or Yuspe, $20 including postage for the now-hard-to-find (and not many left) Dry Ridge.
+Also, I’ve found I can send two CDs in the same little box at no extra cost, so if you want to buy two, it’s $25.
+(Unless one of those is Dry Ridge; then $30 for two.)

 There are four albums: